 Treatment of State and Local Government Playgrounds (New and Existing)

 All 50 states are subject to Title II of the ADA.
 The Title II regulation, last published by the US DOJ on September 14, 2010, and effective March 15, 2011, requires all 89,004 states and local governments to, in section 35.151, adhere to the 2010 Standards.

-A county, city, school district, or special purpose park and recreation district such as, for example, Morris County (NJ), Las Vegas (NV), or Deerfield Park District (IL), when designing or constructing a new playground, must adhere to the 2010 Standards regarding these new playgrounds (new is after March 15, 2012).
+A county, city, school district, or special purpose park and recreation district such as Morris County (NJ), Las Vegas (NV), or Deerfield Park District (IL), when designing or constructing a new playground, must adhere to the 2010 Standards regarding these new playgrounds (new is after March 15, 2012).

 Regarding existing playgrounds, a state, county, city, school district, or special purpose park and recreation district is required by Title II section 35.105 to evaluate its existing sites for compliance with the only playground access standard, the 2010 Standards.
 Many in the world of playgrounds refer to this as an access audit.
 At every existing playground, a listing of every access deficit is compiled and a recommended solution for each is considered.

 The US DOJ has made it clear that not necessarily every existing site needs to be made accessible (see section 35.150(a)(1)).
 Therefore, integral to this process is the application of the complex “program access test for existing facilities” found at Title II 35.150.
 The process should yield the number of agency playgrounds that will, over time, be made accessible.
 That retrofit work must comply with the 2010 Standards.